evantango/MNIST/README.md

 # MNIST
 Exploration using the MNIST dataset

+There were 2 goals for this dataset

-The goal was to use my knowledge of PCA to compress images/text and to identify how different degrees of compression can impact reconstruction
+1. To use PCA to compress images/text and to identify how different degrees of compression can impact reconstruction
+2. To train a CNN model to identify the characters